Installation

 Update your registrar’s NS records to point at those nameservers.
 NS delegation can take up to 48 hours.

-When dns_mode: manual: pull the external LB IP from Terraform outputs and create A records for api, admin, talk, meet, and sip subdomains at your DNS provider.
+When dns_mode: manual: pull the external LB IP from Terraform outputs and create A records for api, hook, admin, talk, meet, and sip subdomains at your DNS provider.

 SIP: devices cannot register